mobily-enterprises/jsonreststores/README.md

 Note that these hooks are run **after** data has been written to the database, but **before** a response is provided to the user.

-# TODO: UP TO HERE WITH DOCUMENTATION

-Need to change filterType in JsonRestStores to `searchable`, and finish documenting this

 # Searching in queries

-The only method that allows searches, and that returns an array of objects, is `GetQuery`. `GetQuery` is called whenever the route is called without specifying the object ID in the URL.
+`GetQuery` is the only method that allows searches, and that returns an array of objects (rather than a specific one). `GetQuery` is called whenever the route is called without specifying the object ID in the URL.
 So, if `GET /users/1` will return the JSON representation of the user with `_id` `1`, `GET /users` will return an array of all users that satisfy the filter specified in the `GET` request (in this case, there is no filter).

-## Filter types
+## Searchable fields

-In GetQuery, When querying a store you are able to specify a list of field/value pairs via URL.
-You are not able to decide on complex queries like `(a == b AND ( c == d OR e == f )`.
-However, you are able to decide the filter type, which can be `and` (all fields must match) or `or` (any one field matching will be satisfactory).
+When querying a store you are able to specify a list of field/value pairs via URL.
 A typical URL would be:

-    GET /workspaces?workspaceName=something&workgroup=owners
+    GET /people?name=tony&surname=mobily

-If your store specifies `queryFilterType` as `and`, all conditions must be met.

-For example this store will have `and` set:
+JsonRestStores allows you to decide how to query the database depending on what was passed by the user.
+For example, a basic usage would be:

-      var Workspaces = declare( MongoStore, {
+      var People = declare( Store, {

-        schema: new MongoSchema({
+        schema: new Schema({
-          _id:           { type: 'id' },
+          id     : { type: 'id' },
-          workspaceName: { type: 'string', notEmpty: true, trim: 20, searchable: true, sortable: true  }, workgroup    : { type: 'string', notEmpty: true, trim: 20, searchable: true, sortable: true  }, }),
+          name   : { type: 'string', trim: 20, searchable: true },
+          surname: { type: 'string', trim: 20, searchable: true },
+        }),

-        storeName: 'workspaces',
+        storeName: 'People',

-        db: db,

         handlePut: true,
         handlePost: true,